TBX-3400 FOR SOLID TUMORS

 Taiga’s TBX-3400 is currently being tested in human clinical trials as a treatment for various solid tumors.
 Due to the agnostic nature of TBX-3400, a variety of solid tumors are being tested.

-We have one active clinical trial evaluating TBX-3400 against solid tumors and plan to initiate two additional trials by the end of the year.
+We have two active clinical trials evaluating TBX-3400 against solid tumors and plan to initiate two additional trials by the end of the year.

 TBX-3400 FOR INFECTIOUS DISEASE